What is the Best In-Wall Gun Safe?

 And to finish things off, the Closet Vault II is made right here in the USA and is approved by the DOJ.

-This Barska in-wall gun safe could be regarded as the little brother of the Barska AX12408 large safe that we also have included in this article.
+This Barska in-wall gun safe could be regarded as the little brother of the Barska AX12408 large safe.
 It also comes fully loaded with a biometric fingerprint scanner for that added security measure.
 And just like its “bigger brother,” this one can also store up to 120 different fingerprints.

 This safe makes use of two motorized steel deadbolt locks, ensuring that it stays closed even when there’s an attempt of a forced entry.
-While we’re on the topic of the locking mechanism, the lock on this safe requires 4 AA batteries to function and operate.
+The lock on this safe requires 4 AA batteries to function and operate.

-The safe comes ready with pre-drilled holes that allow you to safely anchor the safe in place, making it near impossible to be removed.
+The safe comes ready with pre-drilled holes.
+This allows you to safely anchor the safe in place, making it near impossible to be removed.
 The inside of the safe is also fitted with racks which make it easier to keep everything organized.

 Seeing how we’ve labeled this safe a “little brother,” it’s only natural that your response to it in size is that it’s small.
 This is true with inner dimensions of 13.75in x 3.5in x 18.75in.
 This doesn’t leave too much storage space, but that depends on what you prioritize on.

-If you’re planning on using this safe for all sorts — jewelry, cash, handguns, and ammo, then you’re going to have a tight squeeze.
+If you’re planning on using this safe for all sorts, then you’re going to have a tight squeeze.
 However, if you use it mainly for either one, then this safe will do just fine.

-Unfortunately, this safe is not fireproof and the shelves for the inner compartment are weak, making it a bit of a gamble when storing objects that have some weight to them like ammunition or a revolver.
+Unfortunately, this safe is not fireproof and the shelves for the inner compartment are weak.
+This makes it a bit of a gamble when storing objects that have some weight to them.

 There you have it, the review of our top 4 picks for in-wall gun safes.
 As you’ve likely noticed, not all safes are made equal.
 Some may be better in this regard while other may be better in that regard.